Consumer electronics

-Consumer electronics or home electronics are electronic (analog or digital) equipment intended for everyday use, typically in private homes.
-Consumer electronics include devices used for entertainment, communications and recreation.
-Usually referred to as black goods due to many products being housed in black or dark casings.
-This term is used to distinguish them from "white goods" which are meant for housekeeping tasks, such as washing machines and refrigerators, although nowadays, these would be considered black goods, some of these being connected to the Internet.
-In British English, they are often called brown goods by producers and sellers.
-In the 2010s, this distinction is absent in large big box consumer electronics stores, which sell entertainment, communication and home office devices, light fixtures and appliances, including the bathroom type.
+Consumer electronics, also known as home electronics, are electronic devices intended for everyday household use.
+Consumer electronics include those used for entertainment, communications, and recreation.
+Historically, these products were referred to as "black goods" in American English due to many products being housed in black or dark casings.
+This term is used to distinguish them from "white goods", which are meant for housekeeping tasks, such as washing machines and refrigerators.
+In British English, they are often called "brown goods" by producers and sellers.
+Since the 2010s, this distinction has been absent in big box consumer electronics stores, whose inventories include entertainment, communication, and home office devices, as well as home appliances.

 Radio broadcasting in the early 20th century brought the first major consumer product, the broadcast receiver.
-Later products included telephones, televisions, and calculators, then audio and video recorders and players, game consoles, mobile phones, personal computers and MP3 players.
-In the 2010s, consumer electronics stores often sell GPS, automotive electronics (car stereos), video game consoles, electronic musical instruments (e.g., synthesizer keyboards), karaoke machines, digital cameras, and video players (VCRs in the 1980s and 1990s, followed by DVD players and Blu-ray players).
-Stores also sell smart light fixtures and appliances, digital cameras, camcorders, cell phones, and smartphones.
-Some of the newer products sold include virtual reality head-mounted display goggles, smart home devices that connect home devices to the Internet, streaming devices, and wearable technology.
+Later products included telephones, televisions, calculators, cameras, video game consoles, mobile phones, personal computers, and MP3 players.
+In the 2010s, consumer electronics stores often sold GPS, automotive electronics (vehicle audio), video game consoles, electronic musical instruments (e.g., synthesizer keyboards), karaoke machines, digital cameras, and video players (VCRs in the 1980s and 1990s, followed by DVD players and Blu-ray players).
+Stores also sold smart light fixtures, network devices, camcorders, and smartphones.
+Some of the modern products being sold include virtual reality goggles, smart home devices that connect to the Internet, streaming devices, and wearable technology.